How to brew pu erh tea

 Once you get more familiar with pu erh, you can slowly start to experiment with the traditional way of brewing tea, known as ‘gongfu brewing’.
 The term ‘gongfu’ (or kungfu) makes you think of martial arts in a Jackie Chan movie.
 Gongfu means ‘effort’.
 In the context of tea, it’s about making some ‘effort’ and pay more attention to detail to steep a better cup of tea.

 In a gongfu session, your tea tools should be pre-heated and the leaves should be ‘awakened’ through a quick ‘rinse’.
-To do this you add the 8 grams of leaves with 120 ml of water in your steeping.
-Then you wait for 10-30 seconds and discard the first infusion.
+To do this you add the tea leaves with 120 ml of water in your steeping vessel.
+Then you wait for 5-30 seconds and discard the first infusion.

-The rinsing time can be short for loose leaf pu erh and longer for teas that are tightly compressed.
-This is because the latter requires more time to unfurl.
+The rinsing time can be short for loose leaf pu erh and teas that consist of very small leaves.
+The time should be longer for teas that are tightly compressed, because they require more time to unfurl.
 Note that the tea leaves doesn’t have to be completely unfurl.
 Generally, a 30 seconds rinse can be regarded as a maximum.

 After rinsing, you can infuse the tea leaves again with 120 ml of water.
 Cover your gaiwan or teapot with a lid.
 When you’re using a Yixing teapot, you can optionally pour hot water over it, to further lock in the heat inside of the teapot.

-Now wait for 15 seconds and pour out.
-The steeping time for gongfu sessions are much shorter because we’re using relatively large amounts of leaves (8 gram) relative to the amount of water (120 ml).
+Now wait for 10 seconds and pour out.
+The steeping time for gongfu sessions are much shorter because we’re using a large amounts of leaves relative to the amount of water (120 ml).

-Generally, adding 5 more seconds for every subsequent infusion is a good rule of thumb.
-But feel free to adjust this depending on how you like the intensity of the previous steep.
+Generally, we recommend to apply a 10 second steep for the first 3 infusions, followed by adding 5 more seconds for every subsequent infusion.
+However, feel free to adjust this depending on how you like the intensity of the previous steep.

 Serving tea: Fairness pitchers